 - As a part of orphan structures in bond issues where the trustees wish to divorce themselves from supervising the issuing vehicle

-Requirements of PTs
+Requirements of Purpose Trusts

-A PT must satisfy the following requirements:
+A purpose trust must satisfy the following requirements:

 - the purpose must not be contrary to public policy or unlawful under the laws of The Bahamas; and